vburca/SDC-ND/projects/p2-traffic_sign_classifier/writeup.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+Below are the activation feature maps for the first convolutional layer.
+It seems like the neural network uses differences in contrast (shades of gray) in order to make the classifications.

+![alt text][image14]
+![alt text][image15]
+![alt text][image16]
+![alt text][image17]
+![alt text][image18]

+Looking at these images (especially the 3rd row, associated with the only downloaded image that my model was not able to properly classify), I am wondering why did it fail, since the feature map seems clear enough.

+Let's look again at the image that caused problems to my model:

+![alt text][image4]

+The label of this image should be **Label 2**, but my model predicted **Label 17** instead.
+Let's compare the following 3 activation feature maps and see why this actually happened:
+* activation feature map of my test image
+![alt text][image16]

+* activation feature map of a training set image with **Label 2**
+![alt text][image19]

+* activation feature map of a training set image with **Label 17**
+![alt text][image20]

+We can see that there is a bigger similarity between the the first and the third feature maps, which makes me think that this is why my model incorrectly predicted the image.